How do you clean laser engraved wood? Complete Guide

 For detailed information on the honeycomb tables we recommend for laser engravers, it would be helpful to read this article I wrote here.

-Laser engraving transfer tape is a great way to avoid burns when engraving on wood.
+Laser-engraving masking tape is a great way to avoid burns when engraving on wood.
 When you apply the tape, it is the first thing that comes into contact with the laser beam.
 It prevents burn marks by reducing the smoke and fumes produced during the engraving process.
-The tape can be pulled off the surface after laser engraving, you will have a clean edge but it is time-consuming to apply and remove the tape.
+The tape can be pulled off the surface after laser engraving, and you will have a clean laser-engraved design.

 Smoke is created from the surface of the wood as a result of the engraving.
 This smoke collects around the material, causing a temperature rise.
 Burn marks are a result of this high temperature.
 The smoke can be blown away with the use of an air assist.